-One of the least exciting parts of going overseas, is working out how you'll spend money.
+One of the least exciting parts of going overseas, is working out how you're going to access your cash.
 Using card is an option if you don't want to carry cash, so we've put together the best travel cards to use in the UK.

 What are Travel Cards?